devinkr/javascript-oop/README.md

 ### You Do: Define an Animal Class

-Define a class for your favorite animal (dog, cat, giraffe, etc).
+Define a class for your favorite animal (like a dog, cat, or snake).
 Give your class 3 attributes and an eat method.
 After you've defined your class, create 3 instances.

 ## Inheritance